These sections describe how to administer 2-Step Verification across your organization.

 An administrator with the role capability to manage users and roles can perform the following 2-Step Verification management functions for an organization.

 View 2-Step Verification status.
-The 2-Step Verification column on the Manage > Users page shows a green check mark if 2-Step Verification is enabled for a user.
+The 2-Step Verification column on the Administration > Users and Roles > Users (Manage > Users in the classic UI) page shows a green check mark if 2-Step Verification is enabled for a user.

 View the audit Log.
 Audit log entries are created for configuration changes by administrators, when 2-Step Verification for a user is enabled or disabled, and when there is a failure to validate a 2-Step Verification code upon sign-in.